 - Many students engage in student-faculty collaborative research projects.
 These projects have focused on topics such as local Hispanic and migrant communities, homelessness, disaster research, race and gender inequality, Celiac disease, use of medicinal plants in Peru, and more.

-- Departmental majors frequently present papers based on independent and collaborative research at regional academic conferences as well as an annual on-campus academic poster session.
+- Departmental majors frequently present papers based on independent and collaborative research at regional academic conferences and Linfield’s annual Student Scholarship Symposium.

 - Students engage in both community service and community-based field projects as part of the core curriculum.